veracitylab/veracitylab.github.io/01_about.md

 <section>
 	<h3 class="major">Vision</h3>
-    <p> Our vision is to create a <strong>high veracity digital nation</strong> reflects and amplifies a desired quality of life here in Aotearoa New Zealand </p>
+    <p> Our vision is to create a <strong>high veracity digital nation</strong> that reflects and amplifies a desired quality of life here in Aotearoa New Zealand </p>
     <!-- <hr /> -->
 </section>